 Note: the following section is for information only, and is not needed to use the RPi-JMRI image.
 It describes the steps I have already taken in the image provided.

-Started with a standard RaspberryPi Raspbian Pixel image, which includes Java 8.
+Started with a standard RaspberryPi Raspbian Stretch image, which includes Java 8.

 Installed hostapd, dnsmasq and avahi-daemon using "sudo apt-get install hostapd dnsmasq avahi-daemon samba"